-Jon Voight, who gained worldwide stardom when portraying the character of Joe Buck in John Schlesinger’s screen classic “Midnight Cowboy” (1969), has had a long and very productive screen career to this day.
-Almost fifty years after his screen debut in Philip Kaufman’s second feature, “Fearless Frank” (1967), Mr. Voight still has several new film projects coming up.
-In this interview from 1998, when he was on location in Belgium for Kevin Brodie’s “A Dog of Flanders”, Mr. Voight talked about his craft as an actor and he also mentioned – very proudly – his daughter Angelina Jolie as an extremely talented and upcoming actress, only shortly before she became the Angelina Jolie.
+Jon Voight (b.
+1938), who gained worldwide stardom when portraying the character of Joe Buck in John Schlesinger’s screen classic “Midnight Cowboy” (1969), has had a long and very productive screen career to this day.
+Almost fifty years after his screen debut in Philip Kaufman’s second feature, “Fearless Frank” (1967), he still has several new film projects coming up.
+In this interview from 1998, when he was on location in Belgium for Kevin Brodie’s “A Dog of Flanders,” Mr. Voight talked about his craft as an actor and he also mentioned—very proudly—his daughter Angelina Jolie as an extremely talented and upcoming actress, only shortly before she became the Angelina Jolie.
 “A Dog of Flanders,” based on Marie Louise de la Ramée’s 1872 short novel published under her pseudonym Ouida, was filmed earlier in the US in 1914, 1924, 1935 and 1959.
-This was the fifth US version of the story about a Flemish boy Nello and his dog Patrasche, with Mr. Voight in one of the leading roles as a talented painter.
+This was the fifth U.S. version of the story about a Flemish boy Nello and his dog Patrasche, with Mr. Voight in one of the leading roles as a talented painter.
 He is a four time Academy Award nominee and Academy Award winner for his leading role in the mature and powerful drama “Coming Home” (1978), who also won four Golden Globes out of eleven nominations.

 I haven’t really repeated myself in my career, I’ve done very few things one like the other, so this is a departure again for me.
 I’m glad to be doing this, it’s a lovely film for children and it’s nice to have this generation’s children see it.
 There are many lessons in it, it gives people hope.
 It’s a very beautiful film.